-It is interesting to note how the Greek and Latin adjectives associated with the artists of this period (skleros, durus, rigidus) have been rendered in modern translations as “severo”, “severe”, “sévère”, “streng”, in an attempt to put a positive twist on an aesthetic concept that was by no means positive for the ancients.
-This connotation does not seem to be supported by textual analysis of these adjectives used in contexts that definitely indicated rigidity, fixedness and immobility.
-According to some scholars, like Strocka and Stewart, this apt wording can be traced back to a formulation suggested by J. J. Winckelmann.
-Reading Winckelmann, however, I realized that he used the adjective “streng” not with ancient artists, but solely in connection with a modern artist, Raphael, to define his style (die richtig und strenge angegebenen Figuren des Raphael) in contrast with the soft style of Correggio (die rundlich und sanft gehaltenen Formen des Correggio).
+It is interesting to note how the Greek and Latin adjectives associated with the artists of this period (skleros, durus, rigidus) have been rendered in modern translations as severo, severe, sévère, streng, in an attempt to put a positive twist on an aesthetic concept that was by no means positive for the ancients.
+This connotation does not seem to be supported by textual analysis of these adjectives used in other contexts, where they definitely indicated rigidity, fixedness, and immobility.
+According to scholars such as Strocka and Stewart, this wording can be traced back to a formulation suggested by J. J. Winckelmann.
+Reading Winckelmann, however, I realized that he used the adjective streng not to characterize ancient artists but solely in connection with a modern artist; he contrasted the “correct and strict” style (die richtig und streng angegebenen Figuren) of Raphael with the gentler style (die rundlich und sanft gehaltenen Formen) of Correggio.

-From a technical and art-historical point of view, it is not until the activity of Polykleitos and his “Canon” that we have a clear testimony of interest in the movement of the body and its laws: the inflection of the anatomy, the position of the head and the movement of the body are all precisely anatomically reflected in the individual parts.
-The sculptor’s peculiarity was to have created statues standing on one leg (proprium eius est uno crure ut insisterent signa excogitasse), breaking with the traditional stance of sculptures characterized by a certain sense of rigidity and immobility of the figure.
-We need only compare works attributed to Polykleitos with other coeval sculptures to understand and visualize his achievements.
-On his works we detect the surpassing of the previous anatomical schema: on the base of Kyniskos of Mantinea (Fig. 4), we find a very peculiar positioning of the lower limbs, with the left foot resting on the ground and the right held to the rear with the heel raised.
-This ponderation is found in both the Doryphoros and in the Diadumenos statues.
-Perhaps due to this new technical solution, Polykleitos’ statues must have seemed to lack stability (deesse pondus putant) compared to Pheidias’ statues, as reported by Quintilian.
-In previous translations, pondus has been rendered as “grandeur, solemnity, majesty” and connected to his style and schemes of the statues, as he is thought – Quintilian continues - to have been less successful in representing the dignity of the gods (deorum auctoritas), he is further alleged to have shrunk from representing persons of mature years, and to have ventured on nothing more difficult than a smooth and beardless face.
-On the contrary, I would like to propose a different translation of pondus, that is “stability, equilibrium”, to be connected with the new pose and stance “on one leg” (uno crure), as attested in Pliny’s passage56.
+From a technical and art-historical point of view, it is not until the activity of Polykleitos and his “Canon” that we have a clear testimony of interest in the movement of the body and its laws: the inflection of the anatomy, the position of the head, and the movement of the body are all precisely anatomically reflected in the individual parts.
+That sculptor’s distinction, as we read in Pliny, was to have created statues standing on one leg (proprium eius est uno crure ut insisterent signa excogitasse), breaking with the traditional stance of sculptures characterized by a certain sense of rigidity and immobility of the figure.
+We need only compare works attributed to Polykleitos with other coeval sculptures to visualize and understand his achievements.
+In his works we detect the surpassing of the previous anatomical schema: on the base of Kyniskos of Mantinea (fig. 9.4), we find a very peculiar positioning of the lower limbs, with the left foot barely resting on the ground and the right held to the rear with the heel raised.
+This ponderation (the tension of the figure moving from resting to moving) is found in both the Doryphoros and in the Diadumenos statues.
+Perhaps due to this new artistic concept and its technical solution, Quintilian reported that Polykleitos’s statues were perceived as lacking stability (deesse pondus putant) compared to those of Pheidias.
+In previous translations, pondus has been rendered as “grandeur, solemnity, majesty” and connected to his style and iconography of the statues.
+Polykleitos was thought, Quintilian continues, to have been less successful in representing the dignity of the gods (deorum auctoritas), and was further alleged to have shrunk from representing persons of mature years, having ventured on nothing more difficult than a smooth and beardless face.
+I would like to propose an alternative translation of pondus, namely “stability, equilibrium”, to be connected with the new pose and stance “on one leg” (uno crure), as attested in Pliny’s passage (Naturalis historia 34.56).